 After a morning of saying no, we finally agreed, and for lunch we ate fresh lobster under our umbrellas.
-Cindy and I had experienced salesmen, women and children all afternoon as we lazed on our long wooden beach chairs.
+So far, we had experienced salesmen, women and children all afternoon as we lazed on our long wooden beach chairs.

 Lazy life on Serendipity Beach

 Youngsters weaved colourful bracelets, the charitable collected money for the blind, and nimble-fingered women even offered expert and precise hair removal with a twisted length of string.